asifmahmuddev/ctms/README.md

 │   │   ├── urls.py                  Routes for the account flows
 │   │   └── views.py                 Registration, sign-in, sign-out, activation, passwords and profile
-│   ├── common/                      Shared helpers, imported by the apps rather than owned by one │   │   └── forms.py                 Bootstrap control classes and label icons, applied to every form │   └── pages/                       Landing and about pages │       ├── apps.py                  Application configuration │       ├── urls.py                  Routes for the public pages │       └── views.py                 Landing and about pages
+│   ├── common/                      Shared helpers, imported by the apps rather than owned by one │   │   ├── forms.py                 Bootstrap control classes and label icons, applied to every form │   │   └── lists.py                 A table that can be searched, narrowed, reordered and paged │   ├── enquiries/                   Messages sent through the public contact page │   │   ├── migrations/              Empty package; migration files are generated, not committed │   │   ├── admin.py                 Read-only admin listing of what visitors sent │   │   ├── apps.py                  Application configuration │   │   ├── forms.py                 Contact form and its minimum message length │   │   ├── models.py                ContactEnquiry model and field length limits
+│   │   ├── urls.py                  Route for the contact page
+│   │   └── views.py                 View that records an enquiry and thanks the sender
+│   ├── pages/                       Landing and about pages │   │   ├── apps.py                  Application configuration
+│   │   ├── urls.py                  Routes for the public pages
+│   │   └── views.py                 Landing and about pages
+│   └── transport/                   Transport orders
+│       ├── migrations/              Empty package; migration files are generated, not committed │       ├── admin.py                 Admin registration and fieldset layout │       ├── apps.py                  Application configuration
-├── config/                          Project configuration │   ├── db.py                        Database backend adjustment the MongoDB connector needs │   ├── settings.py                  Every setting, all read from the environment
+│       ├── forms.py                 Order form, its weight bounds and its route check │       ├── models.py                Order model, the modes it ships by, how it is priced and where it stands │       ├── urls.py                  Routes for placing, listing, reading and cancelling an order │       └── views.py                 Order placement, the owner's own list and detail, and cancellation ├── config/                          Project configuration │   ├── db.py                        Database backend adjustment the MongoDB connector needs │   ├── settings.py                  Every setting, all read from the environment